core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

  ?
 3 => uint   ; 'next_not_before'
 }
 ~~~~~~~~~~~
-{: #informative-response-payload title="Format of the informative response payload"}
+{: #informative-response-payload title="Format of the Informative Response Payload"}

 Upon receiving a registration request to observe the target resource, the server does not create a corresponding individual observation for the requesting client.
 Instead, the server considers that client as now taking part in the group observation of the target resource, of which it increments the observer counter by 1.
 Then, the server replies to the client with the same informative response message defined above, which MUST be Confirmable.